 You are in our Global Site

-1. Place the sample on a solid surface, hold the Shore hardness gauge, and press the needle of the middle hole at least 12mm away from the edge of the test block.
+1. Place the sample on a solid surface, hold the Shore hardness test meter, and press the needle of the middle hole at least 12mm away from the edge of the test block.

 2. Press the pressure foot on the sample smoothly without any vibration, and keep the pressure foot parallel to the surface of the sample so that the pressure needle can be pressed into the sample vertically.
 The applied force must be just enough to make the pressure foot and the sample completely contact, unless otherwise specified, the shore hardness meter must be read within 3 seconds after the pressure foot and the sample are fully touched.